-So far we have argued about the possible microscopic effect of the fluctuations on the cluster formation.
-Interestingly, the snapshots in \figref{fig:MPIS-Y1-no-fluctuation} suggest that when the dense phase is formed in presence of the fluctuations, the structure of its boundary is less sharp compared to the boundaries of the clusters formed in the corresponding conventional ABP system.
-This can be explained again by considering the short time behaviour of the translational and rotational displacements PDFs. \modified{Here, one should focus on the behavior of the particles which are right at the boundary or the particles inside the cluster which are close to the boundary.
-These are the particle might find their way out of the cluster by exploring the possible ways out of the cluster.
-Roughly speaking, by rotating faster and performing larger displacements (as reflected in the exponential distributions of the rotational and translational displacements at short times) the particles in the fluctuating model find their way out of the cluster faster compared to the ABPs in the conventional model.
+So far, we have discussed the possible microscopic effect of the fluctuations on the cluster formation.
+Interestingly, the snapshots in Fig.~\ref{fig:MPIS-Y1-no-fluctuation} further suggest that when the dense phase is formed in presence of fluctuations, the structure of its boundary is less sharp compared to the boundaries of the clusters formed in the corresponding conventional ABP system.
+This can be explained again by considering the short time behaviour of the translational and rotational displacements PDFs.
+We focus on the behavior of the particles which are right at the boundary, or, alternatively, the particles inside the cluster which are close to the boundary.
+These are the particles which might find their way out of the cluster.
+Roughly speaking, by rotating faster and performing larger displacements (as reflected in the exponential distributions of the rotational and translational displacements at short times), the particles in the fluctuating model find their way out of the cluster faster compared to the ABPs in the conventional model.
 This explains why the boundary of the dense phase is less sharp.

-A more detailed analysis of particle velocity distribution inside and outside of the cluster is presented in the followings where we study the correlation between the particle densities and the velocities.